SAP-samples/teched2025-DA160/exercises/ex1/README.md

 # Exercise 1 - Provision BDC via SAP for Me (10 min)

-When you subscribe to SAP BDC, you use SAP for Me to provision an SAP BDC tenant.
+When you subscribe to SAP BDC, you use **SAP for Me** to provision an SAP BDC tenant.
+There is a single BDC tenant per customer and hyperscaler region.
+Each S-user can only create one BDC tenant.

-You will need the following to perform this activity:
+A customer will need the following to perform the provision of SAP BDC:
 - An [SAP for Me account](https://me.sap.com/)
 - Successful purchase of the SAP Business Data Cloud product and the corresponding entitlements
 - Cloud Adminsitrator role for the installation